pdelancy/Battleship/README.md

     ./mvnw spring-boot:run

-To launch the frontend, navigate to /frontend, and run npm install, followed by npm start.
+To launch the frontend, navigate to /frontend, and run the following commands:

+     run npm install, followed by npm start.

 Below is a summary of the tech stack: